mobxjs/mobx-react/README.md

 ## API documentation

-### reactiveComponent(componentClass)
+### observer(componentClass)

 Function (and decorator) that converts a React component definition, React component class or stand-alone render function into a reactive component.
-See the [mobservable](https://github.com/mweststrate/mobservable/blob/master/docs/api.md#reactivecomponentcomponent) documentation for more details.
+See the [mobservable](https://github.com/mweststrate/mobservable/blob/master/docs/api.md#observercomponent) documentation for more details.

 ![reactive function](reactive-function.png)